 I think most people have some type of explicit or implicit mental model of how the world works.
 I decided to try to create a visualization of mine, which I included below.
-Although it’s not meant to be comprehensive or mathematically perfect, I think it captures what I see as the important features and interactions between markets, government and research.
+Although it’s not meant to be comprehensive or mathematically perfect, I think it captures what I see as the important features and interactions between different sectors of society.
 The goal is to improve this over time so hopefully this visualization opens my ideas up for critique or contributions.

 There are three sectors in this model: markets, government, and research.
 Each circle is a project that needs funding, which could represent an existing product or service in the market, a program like Medicaid within the government, or the ongoing work of a university lab in the research sector.
 The radius of each circle is proportional to the room for more funding – when the project has been fully funded the radius and marginal impact of additional funding drop to zero.
 The x-axis represents the variation in project outcome and the y-axis represents the marginal social impact of the project using units of something like wellbeing per dollar spent.

 The user can set the percentage of the budget devoted to each sector and the allocation of each sector’s money between exploitation (funding existing projects), and exploration (searching for new projects).
 Any money allocated to the explore budget is spent on generating new circles, drawn from lognormal distributions.
 The respective exploit budgets are spent on the projects when the user clicks the “Next” button, resulting in wellbeing that is added into the Impact and Impact/Year categories.
 The end goal is to get a high Impact/Year score.